Volunteering with CAMRT

 The Exam Validation Committees meet annually in the Winter over 5 days.
 Meetings are held in Ottawa with all expenses covered by CAMRT.

-On-Demand CPD Authors
+CPD Authors

-CPD Volunteer Reviewers
+CPD Accreditation Reviewers

 CAMRT is recruiting individuals who are interested in volunteering their time and expertise to peer review Continuing Professional Development (CPD) content and/or to assist with the assignment of credit through our Continuing Education Credit Approval Program (CECAP).

 To support these ongoing processes, CAMRT requires volunteers in all disciplines and specializations.
 These volunteers are then called upon as needed to complete reviews related to their discipline or area of expertise.
+These are often quick to complete and show you what is out there, developed by your colleagues!

 As a volunteer reviewer for the CAMRT, you will: